datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 > ## Challenge
 >
-> What scientific names (genus and species) are selected by this procedure?
+> 1. What scientific names (genus and species) are selected by this procedure?
-> How would you restrict this to one of the species selected?
+> 2. How would you restrict this to one of the species selected?
+> > ## Solution
+> > 1.
+Do `Facet` > `Text facet` on the `scientificName` column after filtering.
+This will show that
+> > two names match your filter criteria.
+They are `Baiomys taylori` and `Chaetodipus baileyi`.
+> > 2.
+To restrict to only one of these two species, you could make the search case sensitive or
+> > you could split the `scientificName` column into species and genus before filtering or
+> > you could include more letters in your filter.
+> {: .solution}
 {: .challenge}

 ### Excluding entries

-While we could type more letters of text, or click `case sensitive`, another way to filter is to `include` and/or `exclude` entries in a facet.
+In addition to the solutions included above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
 If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
 Only the entries with names that agree with your `Text filter` will be included in this facet.

+Faceting and filtering look very similar.
+A good distinction is that faceting gives you an overview description of all of the data that is currently selected, while filtering allows you to select a subset of your data for analysis.

 > ## Challenge
 >